Lawsuit Alleges Mafia-Like Tactics Aimed At A Disneyland Social Club

 "Being heavily tattooed and having somewhat of an 'alternative' image compared to the average Disney-goer, it was hard for us to mesh with the families you usually see at the park," Michael Stout, co-founder of the Main Street Elite, told the Weekly.
 "So we decided we'll make our own Disney family, seeking out the rest of the Disney fanatics who were left with no one to go to the park with."

 As you can see in thousands of photos on Instagram, the groups generally look pretty friendly.
-Members tell stories of helping newcomers or keeping an eye out for park rule-breakers.
+Members tell stories of helping newcomers or keeping an eye out for park rule breakers.

 We had an amazing time at the meet up!
 So glad we got to meet @oswaldsoddballs and @hauntedhooligans .
 Can't wait until we can do this again! #disneysocialclubs #thealleycats #thealleycatssc #waltdisney #waltdisneyfamilymuseum #presidio #presidiosf #oswaldsoddballs #hauntedhooligans #disney #sanfrancisco

-But according to a lawsuit filed in September in Orange County civil court and updated last week, one of the clubs used tactics more associated with the Mafia than the Happiest Place on Earth.
+But according to a lawsuit filed in September in Orange County civil court and updated last week, one of the clubs used tactics more associated with the Mafia than with the Happiest Place on Earth.

 The plaintiffs are John and Leslee Sarno, a Sacramento couple.
 The court filing explains that John Sarno was the president of the Main Street Fire Station 55 Social Club "and also bore the title of 'Battalion Chief' in the fictional fire station."

 In the summer of 2016, according to the complaint, Fire Station 55 SC organized a fundraiser for the families of firefighters who died in the Sept.
 11 attacks.
-Some 340 participants walked two miles around Disneyland, and the profits were donated to a charity.
+Some 340 participants walked 2 miles around Disneyland, and the profits were donated to a charity.
 Disney gave permission and provided security.

 It was in the weeks leading up to the fundraiser that defendant Jakob Fite and four other members of a social club called the White Rabbits approached John Sarno on Disney property and demanded that he pay them $500 in "protection money" for the event, according to the suit.
 Sarno refused to pay, and he says Fite threatened to ruin him — and that the Sarnos would never be able to visit the park again.

 After that, according to the lawsuit, Fite and other members of the White Rabbits began a targeted campaign against the Sarnos on message boards and podcasts, calling them scammers and con artists.
-They say that White Rabbits printed t-shirts with John Sarno's name and likeness on it warning that he was dangerous, and made false reports to law enforcement and news outlets claiming the Sarnos had committed fraud.
+They say that White Rabbits printed T-shirts with John Sarno's name and likeness on it warning that he was dangerous and made false reports to law enforcement and news outlets claiming the Sarnos had committed fraud.

 The Sarnos say they eventually had to disband the Fire Station 55 SC and that Disneyland refused to let them hold another charity walk.
 They've been ostracized, they say, living in fear of physical assault.
 They have not felt it safe to return to Disneyland.